PaloAltoNetworks/terraform-provider-cortexcloud/docs/resources/cloud_integration_template_azure.md

 ### Required

-- `account_details` (Attributes) Additional details required for account onboarding. (see [below for nested schema](#nestedatt--account_details))
+- `account_details` (Attributes) Additional required configuration parameters for Azure tenants. (see [below for nested schema](#nestedatt--account_details))
-- `scan_mode` (String) Define what infrastructure the integration will use to scan cloud workloads.
-If set to `MANAGED`, scanning will be done in the Cortex Cloud environment.
-If set to `OUTPOST`, scanning will be done on infrastructure deployed to a cloud account owned by you.
-Possible values are: `MANAGED`, `OUTPOST`.

-~>**NOTE** Scanning with an outpost may require additional CSP permissions and may incur additional costs.
 - `scope` (String) Define the scope for this integration instance.
-Possible values are: `ACCOUNT`, `ACCOUNT_GROUP`, `ORGANIZATION`
+Must be one of `ACCOUNT`, `ORGANIZATION` or `ACCOUNT_GROUP`.

 ### Optional

 - `additional_capabilities` (Attributes) Define which additional security capabilities to enable.

-~>**NOTE** that adding additional capabilities typically requires additional cloud provider permissions.
+Note that adding additional capabilities typically requires additional cloud provider permissions.
 For more information, refer to the [Cortex Cloud Posture Management documentation](https://docs-cortex.paloaltonetworks.com/r/Cortex-CLOUD/Cortex-Cloud-Posture-Management-Documentation/Cloud-service-provider-permissions). (see [below for nested schema](#nestedatt--additional_capabilities))
 - `collection_configuration` (Attributes) Configure log data collection. (see [below for nested schema](#nestedatt--collection_configuration))
 - `custom_resources_tags` (Attributes Set) Tags applied to any new resource created by Cortex Cloud in the cloud environment.

 The tag `managed_by` with the value `paloaltonetworks` will be applied by default. (see [below for nested schema](#nestedatt--custom_resources_tags))
-- `instance_name` (String) The name of the integration template.
-When the template is executed, integrations will appear in the console with this value.
+- `instance_name` (String) Name of the integration instance.
+If left empty, the name will be auto-populated.
-- `outpost_id` (String) The ID of the outpost that will be used for scanning.
-Must be configured if `scan_mode` is set to `OUTPOST`.
+- `outpost_id` (String) TODO
+- `scan_mode` (String) Define what infrastructure the integration will use to scan cloud workloads.
+If set to"MANAGED", scanning will be done in the Cortex Cloudenvironment.
+If set to `OUTPOST`, scanning will be done on infrastructure deployed to a cloud account owned by you.
+Default value is "%s".
+Possible values are: "%s".

+NOTE: Scanning with an outpost may require additional CSP permissions and may incur additional costs.
-- `scope_modifications` (Attributes) Define the scope of scans by including/excluding subscriptions or regions. (see [below for nested schema](#nestedatt--scope_modifications))
+- `scope_modifications` (Attributes) Define the scope of scans by including/excluding accounts or regions. (see [below for nested schema](#nestedatt--scope_modifications))

 ### Read-Only

-- `arm_template_url` (String) The full URL returned by Cortex Cloud when selecting the Azure Resource Manager method of downloading the template.
-Opening this URL in your browser will begin a download of the created template as an ARM template, which you can then deploy to permit Cortex Cloud to scan your Azure resources.
+- `arm_template_url` (String) TODO
+- `automated_deployment_url` (String) TODO
+- `manual_deployment_url` (String) TODO
-- `status` (String) Status of the template.
+- `status` (String) Status of the integration.
-- `terraform_module_url` (String) The full URL returned by Cortex Cloud when selecting the Terraform method of downloading the template.
-Opening this URL in your browser will begin a download of the created template as a Terraform module, which you can then apply to permit Cortex Cloud to scan your Azure resources.
-- `tracking_guid` (String) The unique ID value assigned to this template after creation.
+- `tracking_guid` (String) TODO (be sure to mention that this is the instance_id)

 <a id="nestedatt--account_details"></a>
 ### Nested Schema for `account_details`

 Required:

-- `organization_id` (String) Your Azure tenant ID.
+- `organization_id` (String) Azure tenant ID.

-~>**NOTE**: You must first approve Cortex Cloud as an enterprise application in your Azure tenant before attempting to create this resource.
-If you attempt to create a template for a tenant that has not approved the Cortex Cloud application, the API will return an error.

 <a id="nestedatt--additional_capabilities"></a>